Overview

 - Store all records (animal ID, contact lists and site map) onsite, offsite and digitally.

-- Work with your local Director of Emergency Management to learn what type of help will be available.
+- Contact your local emergency management office to learn what type of help will be available.

 Traceability protects!
 Register your livestock and poultry with Alberta Agriculture’s Traceability program to help local authorities protect your animals during an emergency.